We need to restore the Voting Rights Act

 But that didn’t stop President Trump from creating a new voter fraud commission through Executive Order.
-What President Trump is really doing is providing cover for new voter-suppression laws being proposed in at least 20 states – mostly Republican-led — that will make it more difficult for people to vote.
+President Trump’s decree provides cover for new voter-suppression laws being proposed in at least 20 states that will make it more difficult for people to vote.

 How Do We Fix This?